Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 \subsubsection{\texttt{quiche} and \reverso's interface and ownership model}

-\texttt{quiche} and \reverso~are module architectures providing an IO interface to the application for building and processing QUIC packets.
+\begin{sloppypar} \texttt{quiche} and \reverso~are module architectures providing an IO interface to the application for building and processing QUIC packets.
 We preserved \texttt{quiche}'s initial choice to provide a straightforward interface with no system dependency. \texttt{quiche}'s receiving pipeline is an IO interface for processing contiguous encrypted bytes.
 The application has to give the encrypted bytes to the library, and then can expect to read from the decrypted stream data if a \texttt{conn.readable()} interface returns any `stream\_id' for a Stream with outstanding data to read.
-It looks as follows:
+It looks as follows (for readability, \texttt{quiche} and \reverso's APIs are prepended with their stack name): \end{sloppypar}

 \begin{small}

 \scalebox{1.1}{$\downarrow$} forall readable streams

 \end{small}